 Placed Order: This event is tracked when a customer completes the checkout process and creates an order in your ecommerce store.
 To view the event data Klaviyo tracks for each order, navigate to your Dashboard, click on Activity Feed, and sort by Placed Order.
 Click on the timestamp of any order and an Event Details window will pop up featuring all event data variables.
 NOTE: One Placed Order event is tracked for each purchase event.

 Profile: A Klaviyo Profile is a comprehensive record maintained for every contact in your Klaviyo account.
-This record contains a live feed of all tracked activity, as well all available information pertaining to a given person.
+This record contains a live feed of all tracked activity, as well as all available information pertaining to a given person.
 You can find the profile for any contact by searching for this person using the search bar at the top of your account.

 Refunded Order: This event is tracked when a customer completes the checkout process in your store and a payment is made, but the customer requests the payment to be returned.
 NOTE: This metric is only available for certain integrations.